 Utilizes a whopping 8TB of space.
-Front-facing pair of USB ports for charging controllers or plugging in accessories.
+Features a front-facing pair of USB ports for charging controllers or accessories.
 Slick design.
 Lightning-fast performance.

 Only available in white.

 Available in 2, 4, and 5TB sizes.
 Speedy performance.
 Sturdy and stylish metal case.
 PC-compatible.
 Lightweight and portable.
 Easily stores hundreds of games.

 Its LED indicator light is annoyingly bright if you enjoy playing in the dark.